Oriya-Sigawy/cpp_assignment4/README.md

 Additionally, as requested, I wrote a Main that uses my Tree class.
 I used complex numbers as the template data.
-For that, I copied the Complex.cpp, Complex.hpp from the curse github, and added them getters to the real and the image parts of the complex number, and an overload to the operator > as I did in assignment 2.
+For that, I copied the Complex.cpp, Complex.hpp from the curse github, and added them getters to the real and the image parts of the complex number, function to_string (for the gui) and an overload to the operator > as I did in assignment 2.